Marquesas Islands Tahiti And French Polynesia Travel Guide

 This wet season features lush, green islands with vigorous waterfalls.
 Fewer tourists offer a quieter experience.
 Be prepared for intense but brief rain showers.

-The Marquesas islands Arts Festival (quadrennial, next expected December 2027) offers a deep cultural experience.
+The Marquesas Arts Festival (quadrennial, next expected December 2027) offers a deep cultural experience.
 Early booking is needed for this occasion or smaller local festivals.

 While tropical depressions are rare, the wet season (November-April) brings higher humidity and increased chances of rain, potentially affecting some outdoor activities.